geops/website/content/solution/transit-data-hub/index.en.md

 ---
-title: Hub for timetable and real-time data
+title: TRALIS – hub for timetable and real-time data
 summary: Data integrator and data supplier, analysis pot, con­verter - the data hub is the basis for these and more functions
 cover: /images/solution/transit-data-hub/datendrehscheibe.png